CerebralAdvantage/TestTwo/README.md

 THE GOLDEN CLAIM:
-Starting at any given point and proceeding to the next points in the list, the distance beween the first chosen point and each successive point will only get larger.
+Starting at any given point and proceeding to the next points in the list, the distance beween the X-values of the first chosen point and each successive point will only get larger.

 You cannot make any other claim (other than that the points are sorted in order of their x-axis values.)
 This claim is important,